 About once a week, Strand Analytical Laboratories finds an error with a biopsy specimen, including contaminated samples and switched samples.
-Biopsy errors can result in misdiagnoses, according to a recent report from the Associated Press.
-And misdiagnoses can not only lead to medical malpractice, but can also lead to painful procedures that aren’t necessary.
+Biopsy errors can result in misdiagnoses, according to a recent report from The Associated Press.
+And misdiagnoses can lead to medical malpractice as well as painful procedures that aren’t necessary.

 Strand, which is located in Indianapolis, was started by former Marion County Prosecutor Scott Newman.
 Originally, the lab was used to run DNA tests on crime scene evidence.
-Now, crimes only account for about 10 percent of the company’s work, the article noted.
+Now, crimes only account for about 10 percent of the company’s work.
 The rest of the work is spent using its Know Errors technology to prevent false positives in cancer biopsies and help doctors avoid operating on patients who don’t need an operation.

-Misdiagnoses in prostate biopsies occur about 2.5 percent of the time, the article noted, and one in every 200 patients will receive a misdiagnosis.
+Misdiagnoses in prostate biopsies occur about 2.5 percent of the time, and one in every 200 patients will receive a misdiagnosis.
 In all, this adds up to about $879.9 million spent on unnecessary treatments, the majority of which is legal expenditures.